Seiya Suzuki Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, the ninth-best in the league.
+- The Cardinals pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Cardinals' 4.51 team ERA ranks 17th among all league pitching staffs.
+- The Cardinals have a 4.40 team ERA that ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to surrender 41 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Cardinals pitchers combine to give up 43 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Mikolas gets the start for the Cardinals, his eighth of the season.
-He is 1-1 with a 5.79 ERA and 34 strikeouts in 37 1/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his eighth of the season.
+He is 2-4 with a 3.29 ERA and 38 strikeouts through 41 2/3 innings pitched.

-- In his last outing on Wednesday against the Los Angeles Angels, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering eight hits.
+- The lefty last appeared on Saturday against the Detroit Tigers, when he tossed six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.